 Perpetual inventory system vs. Periodic inventory system: What’s the difference?

 Perpetual inventory systems make a lot of sense to the modern business owner.
 But what did businesses do before we had the technology of today?
 Well, they all used some form of a periodic inventory system (or maybe nothing at all).
+Let’s take a look at a perpetual inventory system vs periodic and see how they stack up.

 Unlike a perpetual inventory system, a periodic inventory system is not accurate and up-to-date in real-time.
 This is because the inventory records must come from physical inventory counts at regular intervals.